cg-tuwien/Auto-Vk-Toolkit/visual_studio/README.md

 A more convenient way to create a new project could be to use the `create_new_project.exe` tool, located under [`tools/executables`](./tools/executables).
 It allows to copy the settings from an existing project (like one of the examples) and effectively duplicates and renames a selected project.

-## Resource Management
+## Asset Management

-Dependent resources are managed directly via Visual Studio project settings, more specifically, via Visual Studio's filters.
+Assets required for an application are managed directly via Visual Studio project settings, more specifically, via Visual Studio's filters.
 The data is stored in `*.vcxproj.filters` files.
 There are two special filters which are deployed by the cgb_post_build_helper to the target directory.
 These two are:

 * `assets`, and
 * `shaders`.